petkokp/m1-fpml/README.md

 Deadline for submission is January 15th, 22h00, as a zip file of your .ipynb (+scans of your notes) to Manon Verbockhaven <manon.verbockhaven@inria.fr>.
 If you submit earlier than dec.
 5th, and ask her nicely, she may have time to give you "feedback" (in the form of your grade + a short comment on how you did) before the exam (which takes place on Dec.
 16th).

+Q&A:
+- you do not need to answer using LaTeX.
+You can also just write clearly on a piece of paper, scan it, compress the scan, and send as email (in a zip or whatever).
+Of course, LaTeX in ipynb or LaTeX as separate pdf is ok as well !
+- I do not ask for performance.
+Just showing your algo does not break, and converges to something (accuracy should be larger than random guessing of course), is enough.
+This is a penand-paper/raw-coding oriented homewor, not one about optimizing a model.

 # IMPORTANT: PRE-REQUISITES !